BobRandomNumber/ComfyUI-BasicOllama/README.md

 # ComfyUI-BasicOllama

-A simplified node for ComfyUI that provides access to local Ollama models.
-This node allows you to send prompts, system prompts, and images to your local Ollama instance and receive text-based responses.
+A simplified node that provides access to Ollama.
+It allows you to send prompts, system prompts, and images to your Ollama instance and receive text-based responses.

-This project is a stripped-down version of the original Ollama node from [ComfyUI-OllamaGemini](https://github.com/al-swaiti/ComfyUI-OllamaGemini) by [@al-swaiti](https://github.com/al-swaiti).
+This project is a reworked version of the original Ollama node from [ComfyUI-OllamaGemini](https://github.com/al-swaiti/ComfyUI-OllamaGemini) by [@al-swaiti](https://github.com/al-swaiti).
 All credit for the original implementation goes to them.

 ## ⚠️ Requirements